mari-mbiru/AmplifyME-Excel-File-Processing-Project/README.md

   > In the file : "Candidate Sample Answer Sheet CorrVal + CorrForm" the cell C8 in the Grading sheet had the value " CorForm", this was considered an error and modified to "CorrForm" ensure tests passed to match the expected value in the project brief
-- Created some additional excel workbook files to be used for integration testing.
+- Created some additional excel workbook files to carry out integration tests for the following:
+  - Ensure Value type are converted correctly (e.g repeating fractions are different from decimal representation, different error codes are treated as different values)
+  - Invalid grading instructions affect score.
+  - Grading rows are handled correctly even when not contiguous and blank rows in the grading sheet do not affect score.